-- 8. In the Maximum Number of HTTP Sessions field, specify the maximum number of HTTP sessions that can exist at the same time. - 9.
-Click the Apply button.
+8. In the Maximum Number of HTTP Sessions field, specify the maximum number of HTTP sessions that can exist at the same time.

 HTTPS Configuration

 Secure HTTP enables the transmission of HTTP over an encrypted Secure Sockets Layer (SSL) or Transport Layer Security (TLS) connection.
 When you manage the switch by using a web interface, Secure HTTP can help ensure that communication between the management system and the switch is protected from eavesdroppers and man-in-the-middle attacks.